Meta smart glasses: Meta Ray-Ban Display

 At Meta Connect 2025, the company announced the Meta Ray-Ban Display, the company's first AI glasses with an integrated display and neural wristband.

+Prior to their reveal of the Meta Ray-Ban Display, at Connect 2024, Meta presented Orion, its first pair of augmented reality glasses.
+Though Orion was originally intended to be sold to consumers, the manufacturing process turned out to be too complex and expensive.
+Instead, the company pivoted to producing a small number of the glasses to be used internally as a developer kit as they continue to explore ways to bring it to consumers.
+Meta's Orion prototype represents their vision for what true 6DOF AR glasses could look like and should not be confused with the Meta Ray-Ban Display glasses.

+Meta Glasses

+On June 23, 2026, Meta introduced new pairs of smartglasses called "Meta Glasses", in partnership with EssilorLuxottica.

 Development

 According to Facebook, the Luxottica team re-engineered the components of the glasses to fit technology such as: a set of micro-speakers, a three-microphone audio array, an optimized Snapdragon processor, a capacitive touchpad, and a battery.
 As the glasses are very small, their size caused the engineers to miniaturize each component.

 Facebook also states that their engineers used a bass-reflex system in developing the microphones to improve audio quality.
 For the camera system, an extensive image processing pipeline was utilized to produce high quality video.

 To find a viable charging solution, Facebook said they explored multiple solutions and created 20 engineering validation tests to ensure the charging worked.

 To address privacy concerns of users and those around them, engineers said they created a hardware power switch and a hardwired LED light to indicate when the camera is recording.